-Cholesterol is a waxy fat-like substance that’s naturally made in your body, by your liver.
-It’s needed to make hormones and Vitamin D. Cholesterol is also used to make a substance, called bile salts, that helps to digest some of the food you eat.
+Cholesterol is a waxy, fat-like substance that is naturally made in your body by your liver.
+It’s needed to make hormones and vitamin D, which are essential for our bodies.
+Cholesterol is also used to make a substance called bile salts that helps to digest some of the foods you eat.

 Why do I have high cholesterol?

 Sometimes, genes passed down from your family can cause you to have high cholesterol beginning when you are young.
 Genes can cause your body may make too much cholesterol.
 Other times, you may have high cholesterol because of what you eat, how active you are, or whether you drink alcohol or smoke.

 What foods can increase cholesterol levels?

 The cholesterol found in food (dietary cholesterol) is different from the cholesterol found in your body (blood cholesterol).
 You may have heard the recommendation to avoid dietary cholesterol to help lower blood cholesterol levels.
 Recent research shows that dietary cholesterol has minimal, if any, effect on blood cholesterol.
 However, nutrition facts labels still list the amount of cholesterol in a food.
 If you look at labels you may notice that eggs and meat are two foods that contain high amounts of cholesterol compared to other foods.